BurlingtonCodeAcademy/webdev-prework/reusing_procedures_with_functions.md

 let newNum = num - 5 // when num is 10
 ```

-And then, due being defined within the function, `timesThree` knows what `newNum` is.
+And then, due to being defined within the function, `timesThree` knows what `newNum` is.
 So, it returns:

 ```javascript
 newNum * 3